-- (a) If the parties are unable to agree to consolidate related arbitrations or to the joinder of parties to an ongoing arbitration, the AAA shall directly appoint a single arbitrator (hereinafter referred to as the R-7 arbitrator) for the limited purpose of deciding whether related arbitrations should be consolidated or parties joined.
-All requests for consolidation or joinder must be submitted to the AAA prior to the appointment of an arbitrator pursuant to R-14 through R-16 (the Merits Arbitrator), or within 90 days of the date the AAA determined that all administrative filing requirements were satisfied, whichever is later.
-Requests for consolidation or joinder submitted beyond these timeframes shall not be permitted absent a determination by the Merits Arbitrator that good cause was shown for the late request. - (b) To request consolidation of arbitrations, the requesting party must have filed a demand for arbitration, including the applicable arbitration provision(s) from the parties' contract(s) and must provide a written request for consolidation which provides the supporting reasons for such request.
+If the parties are unable to agree to consolidate related arbitrations or to the joinder of parties to an ongoing arbitration, the AAA shall administratively appoint a single arbitrator (the R-7 Arbitrator) for the limited purpose of deciding whether related arbitrations should be consolidated or parties joined.
+All requests for consolidation or joinder must be submitted to the AAA prior to the confirmation of an arbitrator pursuant to R-14 through R-17 (the Merits Arbitrator).
+Requests for consolidation or joinder submitted after a Merits Arbitrator is confirmed shall be considered only if the Merits Arbitrator determines that the requesting party has shown, with evidentiary support, both that there is good cause to grant the request and that prejudice will result if it is not granted.

+- (a) Consolidation: To request consolidation of arbitrations, the requesting party must have filed a demand for arbitration, including the applicable arbitration provision(s) from the parties' contract(s) and must provide a written request for consolidation which provides the supporting reasons for such request.
 It is the requesting party's responsibility to provide a copy of the request to all parties at the same time the request is provided to the AAA.
-The other parties to the arbitration(s) shall provide their written responses to the request for consolidation within 10 days after notice of receipt of the request for consolidation is sent by the AAA. - (c) To request joinder of parties, the requesting party must file with the AAA a written request to join parties to an existing arbitration which provides the names and contact information for such parties, names and contact information for the parties' representatives, if known, and supporting reasons for such request.
-The party requesting joinder shall be responsible for simultaneously providing a copy of the joinder request and supporting reasons to all parties to the arbitration and the party or parties sought to be joined.
-The other parties to the arbitration and the party that is sought to be joined shall provide their written responses to the request for joinder within 14 days after notice of receipt of the request of joinder is sent by the AAA.
-Any party to an ongoing arbitration administered by the AAA that fails to object to the joinder request shall be deemed to have waived their objection to the joinder request.
-If the party sought to be joined is not a party to an ongoing arbitration administered by the AAA, the party seeking joinder shall comply with the provisions of Rule 4(a) as to that party.
-If no response to the joinder request is received by a party that is not a party to an ongoing arbitration, that party will be deemed to have denied the joinder request.
+The other parties to the arbitration(s) shall provide their written responses to the request for consolidation within 14 days after notice of receipt of the request for consolidation is sent by the AAA - (b) Joinder.
+To request joinder of parties, the requesting party must file with the AAA a written request to join parties to an existing arbitration which provides the names and contact information, including email addresses, for such parties, names and contact information, including email addresses, for the parties' representatives, a copy of the applicable arbitration agreement from the parties' contract which provides for arbitration and supporting reasons for such request and shall provide a copy to all parties and potential parties.
+The other parties to the arbitration and the party that is sought to be joined shall provide their written

-- (d) Absent agreement of all parties, the R-7 arbitrator appointed under this Rule shall not be a Merits Arbitrator who is appointed to any pending case involved in the consolidation request at issue. - (e) If the R-7 arbitrator determines that separate arbitrations shall be consolidated or that the joinder of additional parties is permissible, that arbitrator may also establish a process for selecting Merits Arbitrators for any ongoing or newly constituted case and, unless agreed otherwise by the parties, the allocation of responsibility for arbitrator compensation among the parties, subject to reapportionment by the arbitrator(s) appointed to the newly constituted case in the final arbitration award. - (f) The AAA may take reasonable administrative action to accomplish the consolidation or joinder as directed by the arbitrator.
-Pending the determination on a consolidation or joinder request, the AAA shall have the authority to stay the arbitration or arbitrations impacted by the consolidation or joinder request. - (g) The AAA shall maintain a panel of construction attorneys who have experience with consolidation or joinder issues.
+- responses to the request for joinder within 14 calendar days after notice of receipt of the request of joinder is sent by the AAA.
+Any party that another is seeking to join to an ongoing arbitration that fails to timely object to the joinder request shall be deemed to have waived its objection to the joinder request. - (c) Absent agreement of all parties, the R-7 Arbitrator appointed under this Rule shall not be a Merits Arbitrator who is appointed to any pending case involved in the consolidation request at issue. - (d) If the R-7 Arbitrator determines that separate arbitrations shall be consolidated or that the joinder of additional parties is permissible, that arbitrator may also establish a process for selecting Merits Arbitrators for any ongoing or newly constituted case and, unless agreed otherwise by the parties, the allocation of responsibility for arbitrator compensation among the parties, subject to reapportionment by the Merits Arbitrator(s), R-59(b) or in the final arbitration award. - (e) The AAA may take reasonable administrative action to accomplish the consolidation or joinder as directed by the arbitrator.
+Pending the determination on a consolidation or joinder request, the AAA shall have the authority to stay the arbitration or arbitrations impacted by the consolidation or joinder request. - (f) The AAA shall maintain a panel of construction attorneys who have experience with consolidation or joinder issues.
 All arbitrators appointed to hear requests under this Rule shall be appointed from that panel, unless the parties agree otherwise.